Edward R. Schowalter Jr.: Biography

 Schowalter was born on December 24, 1927, in New Orleans, Louisiana, to Edward R. Schowalter, Sr., and Ruth Johnson.
 After graduating from Metairie High School in nearby Metairie in June 1945, he enlisted in the Merchant Marine during the final months of World War II.
 Afterwards, he attended the Virginia Military Institute in Lexington, Virginia, and upon his graduation in 1951 with a B.S. degree in chemistry he was commissioned a second lieutenant in the U.S. Army.
 He was later promoted to first lieutenant and served in Korea with Company A, 31st Infantry Regiment, 7th Infantry Division.

 On October 14, 1952, near Kumhwa and what is today the border between North and South Korea, Schowalter's company was selected to spearhead an attack on a fortified Chinese position known as Jane Russell Hill.
 As he led Company A toward the hill, they came under intense small-arms, grenade, and mortar fire.
 Schowalter received two grazing wounds to his hand and ankle before being shot in the helmet by a sniper.
 The bullet lodged under the skin in his right ear and knocked him unconscious.
 When he awoke, he refused medical attention and resumed leading his soldiers forward.
 When he was wounded in the right side by a grenade, he again turned away medical aid and continued to command Company A until the hill was taken.

 For these actions, Schowalter was awarded the Medal of Honor.
 The medal was formally presented to him roughly four months later by President Dwight D. Eisenhower, during a ceremony at the White House.
 In his home of Jefferson Parish, Louisiana, a military parade was held in his honor and parish officials gave him a new car, and the mayor of New Orleans, Chep Morrison, gave him the keys to the city.

 Schowalter reached the rank of colonel and served two tours of duty in the Vietnam War before retiring in 1977.
 He graduated from the Infantry School Advanced Course in 1960 and the Army Command and General Staff College in 1964.
 In addition to the Medal of Honor, Schowalter also received the Silver Star and two Purple Hearts.

 Schowalter married after the Korean War and he and his wife, Bonney, had five children.
 Two of his sons also served in the military.
 After his retirement, the family settled in Auburn, Alabama.
-He died at age 75 on November 21, 2003, and was buried at the Fort Benning Post Cemetery in Fort Benning (now Fort Moore), Georgia.
+He died at age 75 on November 21, 2003, and was buried at the Fort Benning Post Cemetery in Fort Benning, Georgia.